UNIStim: Operating principle

 Nortel has been very active in the standardization effort of these protocols within the IETF, drawing on its work with pre-standard UNIStim and already developed work on the Nortel IP PBX systems and its IP Centrex platforms from 1996.
-Contributions common between Nortel and Cisco Systems for example culminated in the publication of the IETF RFC 3054 "Media Gateway IP Phone Application Profile" outlining the options in the protocol Megaco/H.248 for IP command posts.
+Contributions common between Nortel and Cisco Systems, for example, culminated in the publication of the IETF RFC 3054 "Media Gateway IP Phone Application Profile", outlining the options in the Megaco/H.248 protocol for IP command posts.